Beulah Bondi: Early life and education

+Career

 She changed her surname to Bondi and made her Broadway debut in Kenneth Seymour Webb's One of the Family at the 49th Street Theatre on December 21, 1925.
-She next appeared in another hit, Maxwell Anderson's Saturday's Children, in 1926.
+She next appeared in another hit, Maxwell Anderson's Saturday's Children in 1927.
 Her performance in Elmer Rice's Pulitzer Prize-winning Street Scene, which opened at the Playhouse Theatre on January 10, 1929, brought Bondi to the movies at the age of 43.
 Her debut movie role was as Emma Jones in Street Scene (1931), which starred Sylvia Sidney, and in which Bondi reprised her stage role, followed by "Mrs. Davidson" in Rain (1932), which starred Joan Crawford and Walter Huston.
 Along with her roles on Broadway, in 1925 and 1926, Bondi was a Summer Stock cast member at the oldest summer stock theater in the country, Elitch Theatre.

 She was one of the first five women to be nominated for an Academy Award in the newly created category of "Best Supporting Actress" for her work in The Gorgeous Hussy, although she lost the award to Gale Sondergaard.
 Two years later she was nominated again for Of Human Hearts and lost again, but her reputation as a character actress kept her employed.
 For the rest of her career, she would most often be seen in a supporting role as the mother of the star of the film.
 One exception is the ensemble film Make Way for Tomorrow (1937), where she was one of the leads, playing the abandoned Depression-era 'Ma' Cooper.
 She often played mature roles in her early film career even though she was only in her early 40s.
 In 1940 Bondi played Mrs. Webb in Our Town and Granny Tucker in The Southerner, directed by Jean Renoir and released in 1945.

 She was tested for the role of Ma Joad in the film of The Grapes of Wrath.
 Bondi, believing that she had the part, reportedly bought an old jalopy and moved to Bakersfield, California to live among the migrant workers in order to research the role.
 Bondi was reportedly extremely disappointed at losing the role to Jane Darwell, who won the Academy Award for Best Supporting Actress for her work.

 For her contributions to the film industry, Bondi received a motion-picture star on the Hollywood Walk of Fame in 1960, located at 1718 Vine Street.

 Although Bondi played mothers and grandmothers on screen, she was a lifelong bachelorette with no children.
 She admitted, "I never regretted the choice of a career over marriage, it was a difficult decision and I've never been sorry."